How do you create (E-commerce) events in Google Tag Manager?

 demo_request | Someone requests a demo appointment on your website. |

-For e-commerce events, you need a GA4 datalayer.
-You can install these manually using the official GA4 documentation, or you can use a plugin or extension.
+For the e-commerce events you need a GA4 datalayer.
+You can install this manually using the official GA4 documentation, or you can use a plugin or extension.
 For example:

 - Woocommerce/Wordpress: TAGGRS plugin (note! is not in wordpress plugin store)